Historical gold mine tailings

 The HfxRideMatch program administrated via the HRM Municipality is a popular option for those seeking to carpool and share rides for regular commutes.
 Link.

-Uber and Lyft are not available in Nova Scotia as of this moment (Feb 2019).
+Uber ride-sharing is available in Halifax.
 There are many licensed taxi and limo services, including Atlantis Limousine, Yellow Cab and Casino Cab.
 The Stanfield airport website maintains an up-to-date list of car and transport services (link below).

 Via Rail Ocean Line connects with Montreal & Toronto and has a number of stops across eastern Canada.
 There are connections to the USA via Amtrack as well. http://www.viarail.ca/en/trains/atlantic-canada/montreal-halifax-ocean